CFP® Exam: Remote Proctoring FAQ

 If you are still connected to the internet, the live proctor will attempt to reach you via chat or audio to troubleshoot the problem.
 Once connectivity is re-established, you will follow the candidate check in procedures for starting the exam.

 In case you get disconnected from the internet, do the following:

 - Wait for 3-4 minutes post disconnection.

 - Run the system check and ensure all the checks pass.

 - Re-launch your exam using the “Launch exam” button on the top.
 You must go through the whole check-in process again, however your exam would start from the point where it was disconnected.
 Lost time cannot be recovered.

 If connectivity cannot be reestablished due to an unstable or lost internet connection, the exam will be terminated.
 Candidates can report the issue to Prometric.
-Upon review and approval by CFP Board, candidates may receive one opportunity to take the test again remotely or at a test center (contingent on appointment availability).
+Upon review and approval by CFP Board, candidates may receive one opportunity to take the test again at a test center (contingent on appointment availability).

 - Have a stable internet connection

 - Identify the place in their house where Wi-Fi is strongest and test there.
 CFP Board recommends direct hardwired internet connection instead of Wi-Fi.